fb55/readabilitySAX/readme.markdown

 - The search for links to further pages of an article is missing, the correction of links needs the insertion of a function as an option.
 I'll have to come up with a different approach.
 (If you want to fix it: Commits are welcome!)
 - I probably forgot something […]

+###HOWTO
+####Installing this script
+This script is available on `npm` as `readabilitySAX`.
+Install it via `npm install readabilitySAX`.

+####Usage
+The easiest way of using this script is via the getReadableContent-file.
+Just include it via `require("readabilitySAX/node_examples/getReadableContent.js")` (which finds readabilitySAX inside of your `node_modules`-directory) and use the `.get()` and `.process()`-methods.

+####Notes
+readabilitySAX is based upon ordinary SAX-parsers, therefore it fails if a document is malformed XML (eg. if the author used self-closing tags as `<br>`).
+You may want to clean the document first (eg. with jsdom) to ensure that nothing gets lost.

+Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
+This behavor is included within `getReadableContent`, otherwise you would need to code it yourself.

 ###TODO

 - Links and removal of h2s (see above)
 - Add documentation & examples
 - Optimise the performance (always)

-###HOWTO
-Have a look at the "node examples" directory.
-The `getReadableContent.js`-file is a good example of how to use readabilitySAX.

-*Note*
-Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
-You may do this as well, but I built this with the idea of streaming data in mind.
-Therefore, it is your part to cache the content you need and to check if it's enough.
-See `getReadableContent.js` for an example of how to do this.